Wreck BeachAddress Wreck Beach, SW Marine Dr, Vancouver, BC V6T 1Z4, Canada

-Considered by many to be one of the best clothing-optional beaches in the world, Wreck Beach is one of Vancouver's top beaches and a local favorite.
+Considered by many to be one of the best nude beaches in the world, Wreck Beach is one of Vancouver's top beaches and a local favorite.
 Well-known for its hippie-esque, anything-goes vibe, Wreck Beach is also famous for its raw, natural beauty.
 Stretching 4.8 miles (7.8 kilometers) along the coast, Wreck Beach is one of Vancouver's most beautiful and picturesque beaches.

 What to Do at Wreck Beach